Committed to providing hands-on experiences for medical students

 Our community faculty member is part of a practice associated with the county hospital, and is eager to have UTMB students come to the practice and the hospital.

-Housing for UTMB students is provided by the community.
-Internet access provided.
+Housing for UTMB students is provided in the hospital.

 This site is published by the UTMB Health Department of Family Medicine Medical Student Education Program, 301 University